 - Touch 3 different surfaces, being fully present with the feeling of touch.
 What insights are these surfaces giving to you?

 - Close your eyes, and see if you can tune into your sense of hearing to identify 3 different sounds taking place right now.
-Notice how your mind had beautifully blocked these sounds out previously, but how your nervous system was still being effected by them.
+Notice how your mind had beautifully blocked these sounds out previously, but how your nervous system was still being affected by them.

 Once you’ve tried this out, see how you feel.
 Are you more present and aware of what’s happening right now?